History of the Telstra Research Laboratories

 Those that could solve a jumbled Rubik’s Cube in 10s of seconds.
 How did they do this?
 I believe they had created a mathematical model of the cube in their mind and thus knew the exact steps to take the cube to any point.

 Those that wanted to learn a new technical subject and would take a book on the subject home that night.
 The next day after reading the book they knew more about the subject than the person who wrote the book and could remember everything they read.

 Asking a question or looking for the solution to a problem and looking into the eyes of the person you are addressing.
 You could virtually see hundreds of powerful computers processing through their eyes and know they have the answer well before you have finished speaking.

-Be given a circuit diagram that was obviously scribbled in a hurry and so complex that you had no idea how if and how it worked.
+Be given a circuit diagram that was obviously scribbled in a hurry and so complex that you had no idea how it worked.
 Build it and it worked without any debugging.